-10. What methods of outreach are Legal Services providers using?
+8. What methods of outreach are Legal Services providers using?
 Discuss:

-The Legal Services Provider conducts outreach through a website that is accessible and includes a video describing their services as well as a blog.
-They also rely on frequent in-person outreach (over 45 events last year), distribute flyers in senior centers, food bank distributionsites and to Meals on Wheel clients.
-In addition, they receive referrals from Adult ProtectiveServices, Family Justice Centers, Ombudsman Services, Contra Costa Bar Association, local Senior Centers, Information & Assistance, etc. 11.What geographic regions are covered by each provider?
+The Legal Services Provider conducts outreach through a website that is accessible and includes a video describing its services.
+The provider also has a blog.
+The Legal Service Provider relies on frequent in-person and virtual outreach (over 35 events since the pandemic started through the end of 2021), ongoing Google Ads campaigns, flyer distribution in senior centers, food bank distribution sites, and Meals on Wheel clients.
+In addition, referrals are received from Adult Protective Services, Family Justice Centers, Ombudsman Services, Contra Costa Bar Association, local Senior Centers, Information & Assistance, etc.

+9. What geographic regions are covered by each provider?
 Complete table below: